A member of the Israeli forces walks behind a barbed wire fence on the Israeli side of the border with the Gaza Strip on December 10, 2017

 There have been no Israeli casualties.

-Israel has faced mounting criticism over its use of live fire, while the European Union and UN Secretary-General Antonio Guterres have called for an independent investigation.
+Israel has faced criticism over its use of live fire, while the European Union and UN Secretary-General Antonio Guterres have called for an independent investigation.

 It accuses Hamas, the Islamist movement that runs the Gaza Strip and with whom it has fought three wars since 2008, of seeking to use the protests to carry out violence.